 As co-founder and chairman (2012 – 2016), I was (co)responsible for the day-to-day operation of the society, developing and carrying out its philosophy and lead the bi-weekly meetings.

-From 2011 to 2012, I provided private tutoring for several students that were at the end of their bachelor of science degrees.
+From 2011 to 2012 and in 2020, I provided private tutoring for several students that were at the end of their bachelor of science degrees.
 The course material consisted of calculus, linear algebra, differential equations, numerical modeling and programming in Mathworks Matlab and Java.
 Rather than focusing on the current material, I focused on making sure that the fundamentels were well understood and mastered, so that the students could grasp the more complex problems themselves.

 In addition to the proof-of-principle setup, this research has resulted in two patents, three conference papers, and several journal publications that are pending review and/or publication.